3mdeb/news-and-ideas/blog/content/post/2020-10-13-xen-implementation-for-trenchboot.md

 The function takes a virtual machine control block (VMCB) address as the input.
 The STGI is called before the self-NMI test in the `alternative.c`.
-To obtain the information about the VMCB address, we are creating the pointer to SVM structure for current vcpu:
+To obtain the information about the VMCB address, we are creating the pointer to the SVM structure for the current vcpu:

 ```C
     struct vcpu *v = current;